lopezunwired/meanStack/README.md

 The instructions below assume a Windows environment for locally hosted mongodb service.

 [Optional cloud hosting of mongo database at mLabs](https://mlab.com/)
-> Note you may choose to set up a hosted mongodb server if you are unable to install on your workstation.
+> Note you may choose to set up a hosted mongodb server if you are unable to install on your personal workstation.

 Mongo assumes your databases are in a root folder of \data.